washable-alt/washable-alt/Day33/README.md

 # Day 33

+Learning of concepts for API and understanding the terms Latitude and Longitude

 Application Programming Interface (API) is a set of commands, functions, protocols, and objects, that programmers can use to create software or interact with an external system.

 Your Program -> Sends a Request -> External System